wydzka/Cohort_Analysis/README.md

 # Cohort_Analysis
-Cohort analysis is a technique used in data analysis to understand the behavior of a group of users or customers over time.
-It is a powerful tool for understanding how different groups of users or customers behave and how they change over time, which can help businesses make informed decisions about customer acquisition, retention, and engagement.
+In this analysis, we aim to understand customer behavior over time in the store_bike dataset.
+This is a highly useful tool for understanding how different customers behave and how they change over time when making purchases in our business, which can help the business make data-driven decisions about customer acquisition, retention, and engagement.